 - To create an ethos of fun and excitement and create a feeling of a BIG event.

 Golden Tickets and VIP Awards

-- Approximately once a month, each class teacher will choose some children that they feel are deserving of a Golden Ticket.
+- Approximately once every half term, each class teacher will choose some children that they feel are deserving of a Golden Ticket.

 - These children will receive a golden ticket inviting their parents and family to a special VIP Assembly.